How To Set Up a ClickUp-Jira Integration (2 Methods)

 Method 1: Using built-in integrations.

-ClickUp offers a built-in integration with Jira through Make.
-They offer integrations and automations for users from pre-built scenarios in a template gallery.
+ClickUp offers a built-in integration with Jira through Make, with pre-built scenarios in a template gallery.
 Here’s how you can set this up in ClickUp.

 Step 1: Log in to your dashboard and select the Scenarios tab

 Then, search for a template that best describes what you’re trying to accomplish.
-Trigger choices will be listed for you and will vary depending on the template you choose.
+Trigger choices will be listed for you and vary depending on your chosen template.

 Step 2: Save your scenario

 Once you’ve picked a template, confirm which folder you’d like to save your scenario to.
 Then, choose the filter type and criteria.
-This will act as the condition your work items need to meet to complete the action.
+This will act as the condition your work items must meet to complete the action.

 Step 3: Choose condition criteria

 Use advanced search to find dozens of condition criteria to fit your scenario.
 Once you’ve selected the criteria, we recommend creating dummy data to test your scenario.
-You can edit the criteria if the test isn’t working as you had envisioned.
+You can edit the criteria if the test isn’t working as expected.

 Step 4: Switch on your automation

 And that’s it!
-Now, repeat the scenario steps as many times as you need in order to achieve your desired integration.
+Now, repeat the scenario steps as needed to achieve your desired integration.

 Limitations of this method